So you want to introduce your parents to video games? Here are a few places to start!

 Games are meant to be fun, and there’s fun to be found even in violence.
 If you have a parent who has enough of a sense of humor to not take offense at some of the topical satire, you might find them amenable to this particular sandbox crime game.
 Though I do recommend that, even in the most fun, laid-back families, this game should be restricted to the teenagers-and-up crowd.

 If you are facing the opposite problem, check out this article on games parents can play with their kids.
-If you are a parent and you want to understand more about your kids’ favorite pastime, check out this article on how you can do that.
+If you are a parent and you want to understand more about your kids’ favorite pastime, check out this article on how you can do that as well as these YouTube channels for parents.

 What games turn your parents on to gaming?
 Let me know in the comments!